 Military bases in Nebraska include Offutt Air Force base and Camp Ashland.
-Nebraska has a population of 1.9 million people.
+Nebraska has a population of 1.9 million people and as of 2020 over a 120 thousand are veterans.
 The state is bordered by Iowa, South Dakota, Wyoming, Colorado, Missouri and Kansas.

 Nebraska was made a territory in 1854 and was admitted as the 37th state in 1867.
 That same year, a 37th star was added to the national flag.
 The state flag of Nebraska was designed in 1925, but was not officially adopted until 1963, making Nebraska one of the last states to adopt an official flag.
 The flag consists of a dark blue field with the state seal in gold in the center.
 The seal was adopted in 1867, the same year as statehood.
 A train steams across the background with mountains in the distance.
 A steamboat appears on the waters of the Missouri River.
 A cabin and harvested wheat appear to the left, while a blacksmith works at his anvil in the foreground.
 A banner at the top of the seal bears the state motto of “Equality Before the Law.”
 Around the seal are the words “Great Seal of the State of Nebraska” and the date of statehood.